Johnson Park in Walker Has All the Room to Run, Bike and Play

 Locals love the disc golf course and the baseball fields, as well as the paved path for biking and the nature walk.
 They also love that it’s a clean park!

 With all its wide open spaces, Johnson Park is perfect for flying a kite.
-Plus toddlers will enjoy the open space to “run” around, as well as the play structures.
+Toddlers will enjoy the open space to “run” around, as well as the play structures.

 There is an incredible amount of picnic tables at Johnson Park, and grills can be found throughout.
-The historic enclosed shelter is often rented out, but there’s an open shelter at the red playground, as well as lovely shade trees galore.
+The historic enclosed shelter is often rented out, but there’s an open shelter at the red playground, and lovely shade trees galore.

 Tips for Your Trip From Other Parents